skienzmatishun/rippreport/content/p/alabama-moore-strange/index.md

   recency_score: 0.8140050426301118
   category_score: 0
   rank: 10
+summary: Big Luther Strange shielded high-ranking officials from fraud charges to protect his own political ambitions during the Senate race.
+Investigative files show how backroom deals and legal favors threatened to cost the state billions in economic damage.
+Is there any line these desperate politicians will not cross to keep power?
 ---
 Many thought that the Trump/Clinton campaign left little choice as two polarizing candidates split the political parties and beliefs.
 The Independents eroded the voting pool even further.